Larmbs/easy-sockets-rs/CONTRIBUTING.md

 Contributor License Agreement

-This Contributor License Agreement ("Agreement") is agreed to by the party contributing code to project ("Contributor") and Evgeny Igumnov, the owner and maintainer of project ("Owner").
+This Contributor License Agreement ("Agreement") is agreed to by the party contributing code to project ("Contributor") and Liam Israel, the owner and maintainer of project ("Owner").

 1.Definitions: